 During the New Kingdom (16th-11th centuries BC), for the first time in the history of Egypt, the pharaohs gave up pyramids in favor of rock tombs called hypogea.
-They were carved in the valley slope on the west bank of the Nile.
+That is why in the Valley of the Kings, pyramids were not used for burial.
+Hypogea were carved in the valley slope on the west bank of the Nile.
 Work on the construction of a tomb for the new ruler began with his ascension to the throne.
 The first step was choosing a location.
 The administration had plans for the valley with the specific location of the hypogea.
 Then, the corridors and chambers were carved and decorated.
 This important task belonged to the specialized workers and artists living in the nearby village of Deir el Medina.

 Narrow wadi, that is, the dry valley of the periodic river, with a pyramid-shaped apex, the Horn of Qurna dominating - this inaccessible and solemn place was chosen by the rulers of the 18th, 19th and 20th dynasties as their eternal rest.
 It’s also one of the highlights of our 14-day Egypt Tour.
 The Wadi has two branches: the western one, with only four tombs, and the eastern one, known as the Valley of the Kings.
 The following abbreviations are associated with this division: WV (West Valley) and KV (Kings' Valley).
 There are 63 graves in the area of the latter.
 Some of them belonged to high-ranking officials or members of the royal family, and the rest to the rulers of Egypt.